 Things to remember

-- Meningococcal C vaccine provides good protection against serogroup C strain of meningococcal disease.
+- Meningococcal C vaccine provides good protection against serogroup C strain of meningococcal bacteria.

-- There is no vaccination currently available in Australia for serogroup B, although there is a vaccine being trialled in 2012.
+- There is no vaccination currently available in Australia for serogroup B, although a vaccine is being developed.

 You might also be interested in: